What you need to know

 What does the Claude API cost for a small business?

 The Claude API is billed per token (roughly, per word in and out), so cost scales with usage.
 A focused AI agent handling a defined task usually costs a few dollars to tens of dollars a month in API usage for a small business.
 The bigger cost is the build.
-Gibson productises that at from $1,000 48-hour AI prototype.
+Gibson productises that from $1,000 for a 48-hour working prototype.

 What should an Australian small business build with the Claude API first?